 Since 24 December 2020, we have reported on the percentage of people testing positive compatible with the new UK variant that was identified in mid-November.
+Because of the continued decrease in overall percentages testing positive for COVID-19 across the UK, we have removed the new variant charts from this week's publication.
 The percentage of people testing positive compatible with the new UK variant by UK country and regions of England are provided in the accompanying dataset.

-We will continue to monitor the trends in different variants over the coming weeks and will reintroduce charts into the bulletin if there is a variant that we can identify using our test that appears to be affecting the trends in the percentage of people testing positive for COVID-19.
+We will continue to monitor the trends in different variants over the coming weeks and will reintroduce charts into the bulletin if there is a variant that appears to be affecting the trends in the percentage of people testing positive for COVID-19.

-The percentage testing positive compatible with the new UK variant decreased in England and Wales in the week ending 6 March 2021.
-In Scotland and Northern Ireland the trend in the percentage testing positive compatible with the new UK variant is uncertain.
+The percentage testing positive compatible with the new UK variant decreased in England, Wales and Northern Ireland in the week ending 27 February 2021.
+In Scotland, the trend testing positive compatible with the new UK variant is uncertain.